 This also seems to have run him afoul of church trends.
 Check.

-Yet he also had a concrete concern for physical as well as spiritual needs, not always found along with "conservatives".
+Yet he also had a concrete concern for physical as well as spiritual needs, something not always found with "conservatives".
 Check.

 He was Bavarian.
 Well, sorta kinda.
 He was actually Franconian, however, Franconia (Franken) has been part of Bavaria since 1803 as Napoleon broke up the Holy Roman Empire, and King Ludwig of Bavaria re-established the old name in 1837, yet it remains a distinct cultural entity from historic Bavaria (Atlbayern).
 Loehe was born in Fuerth, Middle Franconia (Mittelfranken) and was stuck by his church body in the little town of Neuendettelsau in the same region.
 Check -- hell, I'm not even German however I grew up in Minnesota and ended up at a university sponsored by a Benedictine abbey founded out of Abtei Metten in Bavaria with money from King Ludwig himself, with German still commonly heard at the time I was there.

 But the big deal about him is not at all just that I like him.
 Confessional Lutheranism is always under threat of being watered down, especially from church bodies with "Lutheran" in the name or history.
 Happened to Loehe, happens to us.
 But when this guy's church body headed down a revisionist, unionist path, and banished him to the hinterlands for not being with it, he promoted liturgy and works of service with such a passion that its results endure over a century later on every inhabited continent.
 Which is encouragement to those in his position now, even in the very synod he helped start here.
 And yeah, I just gotta like the guy and it encourages me to find people like him, confessionally regardless of background, behind our beloved synod and makes me feel at home.